 A low-carb or ketogenic diet can provide health benefits, such as aiding weight loss and managing diabetes.
 However, can a low-carb diet cause hair loss?
 So far, there isn’t any significant research to suggest that a low-carb or ketogenic diet causes hair loss.
-This article will help to shed more information on the topic.
+This article will help shed more light on the topic.

 In patients who have a low-carb diet and notice more hair falling out, it can be due to: